 Creating a protective barrier on the skin when born to reduce infections.

 The skin is the largest organ in the body and is very susceptible in newborns.
-Leaving this protective barrier helps to prevent introduction of bacteria when babies are handled by anyone other than their parents.
-Also important to note: until baby is bathed, gloves should be worn by anyone handling the baby outside of the immediate family.
-The mothers microbiome (ie: bacteria from her body that boosts baby’s immunity) are present on baby’s skin after a vaginal delivery.
+Leaving this protective barrier helps to prevent the introduction of bacteria when babies are handled by anyone other than their parents.
+Also, gloves should be worn by anyone handling the baby outside of the immediate family until the baby has been bathed.
+The mother’s microbiome (ie: bacteria from her body that boosts the baby’s immunity) are present on the baby’s skin after a vaginal delivery.
 Hospital staff should be wearing gloves to avoid any cross-contamination from other infants.

-Regulating baby’s temperature and combating cold stress, which basically just means that the baby’s temperature drops.
+Regulating a baby’s temperature and combating cold stress, which basically just means that the baby’s temperature drops.

 It can cause many issues for a newborn.
 It’s something that happens very easily to newborns.
 Newborns have very thin skin with very little capacity to retain heat.
-When baby is wet, they lose heat quicker.
-So they are dried off immediately after birth.
+Babies lose heat quickly while wet.
+That’s why they are dried off immediately after birth.
 The vernix helps to hold in some of the heat that their skin cannot.

 Stabilizing baby’s blood sugar levels.

 When babies are born without intervention or issues, their first instincts are to breastfeed.
-Studies have found that uninterrupted skin to skin contact in the early hours have accounted for greater chances of breastfeeding passed the 6 week mark.
+Studies have found that uninterrupted skin-to-skin contact in the early hours has accounted for greater chances of breastfeeding past the 6-week mark.

-By introducing a bath to baby during this time, you are not only separating mom and baby but you are reducing bonding, increasing stress, decreasing blood sugar supplies, and increasing the chances of needing formula.
+By introducing a bath to the baby during this time, you are separating mom and baby.
+You’re also reducing bonding, increasing stress, decreasing blood sugar supplies, and increasing the chances of needing formula.

 Pro-tip: the smell of the vernix on the baby helps mom to increase her milk supply while smelling it – newborn baby smell really is intoxicating for a reason!

-Even with a belief system that asks babies to be bathed immediately, the benefits of waiting a minimum of 6 hours is tremendous.
+Even if your belief system tells you that babies need to be bathed immediately, the benefits of waiting a minimum of 6 hours are tremendous.
 If at all possible, avoid bathing your baby for 24 hours or more.

-A common question I am asked about this is “How long is too long?” – there isn’t a wrong answer here and many people wait upwards of a week.
+A common question people ask me is, “How long is too long?” – there isn’t a wrong answer here and many people wait upwards of a week.